mparno/fenics-web/source/programmers-reference/cpp/adaptivity/TimeSeries.rst

 .. note::

-    The documentation on this page was automatically extracted from the DOLFIN C++ code and needs to be edited and expanded.
+    The documentation on this page was automatically extracted from the DOLFIN C++ code and may need to be edited or expanded.

 .. cpp:class:: TimeSeries